-Receive expert guidance and tools to lead a high-performing medical office team.
-This course is a virtual toolkit for any current or aspiring medical office manager.
-It is a perfect precursor to the Certified Medical Office Manager (CMOM)® program.
+This course provides the foundational skills needed to lead a high-performing medical office team.
+This content is relevant for both current and aspiring medical office managers, and it is a perfect precursor to the Certified Medical Office Manager (CMOM)® program.
+Test your knowledge with our free assessment.

-Learn how to be a great practice leader and create a positive practice image with team motivation and patient engagement techniques designed to improve the practice's overall performance and quality measures.
+This course covers the responsibilities of managing a medical office.
+Learn the skills and acumen to become a great practice leader with team motivation and patient engagement techniques designed to improve the practice's overall performance and quality measures.

 Understand labor laws and regulations